 Identifying Where Insurance Software Fits with Company Goals

-– A straight migration, where they will upgrade to a new technology all together
+- A straight migration, where they will upgrade to new technology altogether

 - An extension, where the IT team adds an external application interface that can access the existing data